 There isn’t much to differentiate these two podcasts.
 They both feature great selections of short stories.
 I added them to my podcatcher to get a dose of fiction among the more non-fiction podcasts I usually listen to.
 Also, there’s something great about short-form fiction where you have to build the world AND tell the story in a very concise way.
 The main difference between the two podcasts is that Clarkesworld has pretty much just one narrator who’s quite incredible.
 Escape Pod tends to have a group of narrators.
 Most of them are great – every once in a while there’s a less than stellar one.
 Clarkesworld tends to end the story with the narrator’s interpretation and Escape Pod tends to end with reader comments from a few episodes ago. (varies.
 15 min to 45 min)

 How Did This Get Made – Paul Scheer, June Diane Raphael and Jason Mantzoukas (plus the occasional guest) watch movies from the last few decades that will probably be in the future’s version of Mystery Science Theatre 3000.
 The movies are often incredibly baffling and full of strange plot points.
 One of the best parts of the show is “Second Opinions” where Paul goes to Amazon.com to get 5 Star ratings for the movie they just spent about an hour lambasting.
 Every other episode is a mini episode that previews the next show, has a section called “Corrections and Omissions”, and Qs and As.
 The first two sections are great.
 The last one varies depending on the quality of the questions and answers.
-It can be pretty funny, but sometimes I just skip it.
+It can be pretty funny, but most times I just skip it.
 (Approx 1 hr)

 Political Gabfest (from Slate) – This has taken the role that Talk of the Nation’s Wednesday slot left vacant when the show went off the air.
 They talk about politics (usually swinging heavily left or sometimes libertarian while ToTN was more neutral) and I get a dose of what everyone’s talking about in politics.
 (Approximatly 1 hour)

 Common Sense with Dan Carlin – If you like the attention Dan puts towards Hardcore History, then you’ll probably love this take on the news.
 Usually Dan takes one (max 2) topics from the news and by the time he’s done with it, I’ve seen 2-3 different points of view.
 Sometimes there’s a clearly right point of view (the sky is blue), but other times each side has valid points and neither one has the complete high ground.
 Dan is a complex creature, like many of us.
 On some topics he’s more likely to agree with Dems, other time Republicans, and sometimes neither.
 Other times he agrees with their Platonic Ideal Version, but not their RealPolitik version.
 Either way, I’m always overjoyed when it shows up – which is somewhere between biweekly and monthly.
-(Approximately 45 minutes)
+(Approximately 45 minutes) still on my feed, but it’s been 10 months since the last episode

 Boars, Gore, and Swords: A Game of Throne Podcast – two comedians (and sometimes some friends) discuss each episode of A Game of Thrones and each chapter of the books.
 While it’s primarily funny, it does sometimes lead me to some deeper insights into each episode.
+As they’ve gotten closer to the end of the published books and the final season, they’ve branched out to include a lot of “What You Should Be Watching” episode where they cover different movies and TV shows.
+They’ve introduced me to a lot of shows that I’ve ended up really loving, like Counterpart.

 The Allusionist – a podcast about words, where they come from, and how we use them

 You Are Not So Smart – the host, who wrote an eponymous book, tackles topics of self-delusion.
 Examples include placebos, alternative medicine, and conspiracy theories.
-(Approximately 45 min)
+(Approximately 45 min) I’m still subscribed to the feed, but it’s been 9 months since the last episode

 Probably Science – some comedians who used to work in the science and tech fields bring on other comedians (of various levels of scientific knowledge) to discuss pop science and where the articles might be misleading.